Jeremiah O'Donovan Rossa: Arrest and imprisonment

 In December 1858, he was arrested and jailed without trial until July 1859.
 In 1863 he became the business manager of James Stephens' newspaper, The Irish People which was raided and suppressed in September 1865.
 As part of the raid, Rossa was arrested and held at Richmond Bridewell prison to await trial by the Special Commission on charges of treason felony.
 Fanny Parnell, co-founder of the Ladies' Land League with her sister Anna Parnell attended the trial which was thought to have influenced her thinking.
 He was sentenced to penal servitude for life due to his previous convictions.
-He served his time in Pentonville, Portland, Millbank and Chatham prisons in England.
+He served his time in Pentonville, Portland, Millbank and Chatham Convict Prison in England.

 Rossa was a defiant prisoner, manacled for 35 straight days for throwing a chamber pot at the prison's warden and thrown into solitary confinement on a bread-and-water diet for three days for refusing to take off his cap in front of the prison's doctor.
 For most of his time in prison Rossa was denied the right to correspond with his associates in the outside world because he violated prison rules.

-In an 1869 by-election, he was returned to the British House of Commons for the Tipperary constituency, in which he defeated the Liberal Catholic Denis Caulfield Heron by 1054 to 898 votes.
+In the 1869 County Tipperary by-election, he defeated the Liberal Catholic Denis Caulfield Heron by 1054 to 898 votes.
 The election was declared invalid because Rossa was an imprisoned felon.